adrianmess/neuro-glue/README.md

 I also want to encorporate a dictionary into the web app that allows the user to create the terms and definitions and then link or tag the terms to Notes or Flash Card sets or to the words within the Notes or Flash Cards.

 ## Objectives:
-- [x]
+### Flash Cards
 - [X] Allow user to create flash cards that support rich text and media
-   - Assign cat
+  - [X] Assign Flash Card sets to a category
-   - Organize Flash Card sets by category
+  - [X] Sort Flash Card sets by category
+- [X] Test against Flash Card set
+  - [X] Keep a history of test scores

+### Notes
- - Allow user to create flash cards that support rich text and media
+- [X] Allow user to create Notes that support rich text and media
+  - [ ] Assign each Note to a category

 ## Known Bugs
   * No known bugs at this time.